MTC-Sydney/searchgptaccelerator/Module6.md

 ## Quick reference guide

-To find the source of each labelled component of the UI from the image below, go to the corresponding numbered heading.
+To find the source of each labelled component of the UI from the image below, and tips on customising it, go to the corresponding numbered heading.

 ![Main Bicep File](./media/default_ui.png)